 Vallee du Loir

-Well, the Vallee du Loir (no, not Loire) is the hidden gem of all hidden gems.
+Well, the Vallee du Loir (no, it’s not the same as the Loire) is the hidden gem of all hidden gems.
 It’s the rural France of storybooks; the gorgeous villages, delicious food and stunning scenery.

 You’ll need a car to discover this one, but believe me: it’s worth it.